 IMPORTANT COURT NOTICE

-Pursuant to the Wisconsin Supreme Court order that our courts remain open, the Columbus Municipal Court WILL conduct hearings as scheduled, however court appearances will be by PHONE ONLY.
+Pursuant to the Wisconsin Supreme Court order that our courts remain open, the Columbus Municipal Court WILL conduct hearings as scheduled, however court appearances will be by Zoom ONLY.
 Please check the upper left corner of your citation to see if your appearance is REQUIRED.
 If not, you may avoid court by paying the deposit noted on the citation by mail or online through the City of Columbus Official Website: www.cityofcolumbuswi.com, > Government > Court > Payment Information > Pay Online.
 A No-Contest verdict will be entered against you.
 Defendants who do not appear will be found guilty by default.

 You will be advised of the charge(s) against you and potential penalties.
 You will be asked to enter a plea.
 Your Plea Option choices are: